How a kiss with a pilot changed this man's life and could help fight LGBTQ discrimination in China

 "I sometimes wish I could rewind to the time before the incident," said Chai.
 "So I could just be an ordinary flight attendant."

-CNN has sought comment from to China Southern, a state-owned mega-carrier that flew more than 151 million passengers in 2019, on Chai's case and its corporate policy on LGBTQ employees, but has not received a response.
+CNN has sought comment from China Southern, a state-owned mega-carrier that flew more than 151 million passengers in 2019, on Chai's case and its corporate policy on LGBTQ employees, but has not received a response.

 Against 'socialist core values'